dkostowww/transaction-watch-dog/README.md

 5. RUN `sequelize db:migrate`
 6. RUN `npm run start`

-Note: Make sure that you have a running instance of MySQL on your machine locally or in Docker container!
+NOTE: Make sure that you have a running instance of MySQL on your machine locally or in Docker container!